cockpit-project/bots/HACKING.md

 repository.
 New dependencies should be added there in the `tasks/container/Containerfile` file in that repository.

-## Bots filing issues
+## Bots filing issues and pull requests

 Many bots file or work with issues in GitHub repository.
-We can use issues to tell bots what to do.
-Often certan bots will just file issues for tasks that are outstanding.
+Often, certain bots will file issues or pull requests for tasks that are outstanding.
-And in many cases other bots will then perform those tasks.

-These bots are listed in the `./issue-scan` file.
-They are written using the `tasks/__init__.py` code.
-These are deprecated in favor of GitHub workflows.

-## Bots printing output

-The bots which run on our own infrastructure post their output into the requesting GitHub issue.
-This currently only applies to `image-refresh`, all other bots run in GitHub actions.
+### Workflows in this repo

+These scripts are triggered via GitHub workflows defined in this repo:

+- **image-trigger** (`.github/workflows/image-trigger.yml`): Runs on a daily schedule (and can be triggered manually).
+Checks which images are due for a refresh and creates issues with `/image-refresh` commands to kick them off.

+- **issue-comment** (`.github/workflows/issue-comment.yml`): Reacts to
+  `/image-refresh <image>` comments on issues and PRs.
+Submits the image build as a job (currently via Testing Farm).

+- **naughty-prune** (`.github/workflows/naughty-prune.yml`): Runs weekly to
+  clean up the naughty list.

+### Scripts used from project repos

+These scripts are invoked from GitHub workflows in project repos (e.g. cockpit, cockpit-podman, etc.):

+- **cockpit-lib-update** (`cockpit-lib-update.yml`): Updates
+  `COCKPIT_REPO_COMMIT` in Makefiles to track cockpit HEAD and creates a pull request.
+Not run in the main `cockpit-project/cockpit` repo but used from the repos (e.g. cockpit-podman, cockpit-machines, cockpit-files, starter-kit) to keep them up to date.

+- **po-refresh** (`weblate-sync-po.yml`): Pulls translation updates from Fedora Weblate, filters languages below a coverage threshold, and creates a pull request.

+- **tasks-container-update** (`tasks-container-update.yml`): Fetches the
+  latest tag from a container registry and updates the configuration file, then creates a pull request.

 ## Contributing to bots